MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 ### Bug fixes

-- Fixed an issue where SSMS crashed when showplan scrolled via surfacebook touchpad
+- Fixed an issue where SSMS crashed when showplan scrolled via surface book touchpad
 - Fixed an issue where SSMS hangs for a long times while getting the properties of a databases which is being restored or offline
 - Fixed an issue where "Help viewer" could not be opened in RC builds
 - Fixed an issue where "Maintenance Plans Tasks Toolbox" items may be missing in SSMS.